awsdocs/amazon-lumberyard-user-guide/doc_source/cinematics-moving-a-component-entity.md

 1. Select and drag the playhead to a different position on the timeline\.

-1. Move the **Track View** editor window to the side or dock it so that it's still open, but not blocking the viewport for the currently open level\.
+1. Move the **Track View** window to the side or dock it so that it's still open, but not blocking the viewport for the currently open level\.

 1. Click the **Start Animation Recording** icon to enter record mode\.